Epoxy vs Polyurethane Floor Coatings: Which One Should You Choose?

 Choosing between epoxy and polyurethane floor coatings depends on your specific application, performance needs, and environment.
 Epoxy offers unmatched strength and chemical resistance, while polyurethane provides flexibility and UV protection.

 If you're unsure which to choose, consult with experts or flooring professionals who understand your facility’s exact requirements.
-For optimal results, consider using both in a layered system.
+For optimal results, consider using both in a layered system—epoxy as the base for strength and polyurethane as the topcoat for durability and UV stability.